Showing 1 to 21

 Provider: National Library of Medicine

-Descriptions: This website provides links and full text health education materials for non English-speaking patients in a wide array of languages.
-(Not all materials are available in all languages.)
-Also included: information for the health care provider
+Descriptions: This website (Formerly RHIN, Refugee Health Information Network) provides links and full-text patient education materials in many hard-to-find and currently relevant languages.
+(Not all topics are available in all languages.)

 Keywords: consumer health, healthcare professional, multicultural, NLM, patient education, refugee